-Not sure where this story stands but perhaps 5th?
+Not sure where this story stood but perhaps fifth?
 I actually have to give them credit for reversing the roles a bit this time around.
-What I meant is seeing how when human and non-humans fall in love or something like that, it is usually the guy is the human and having to accept the fairy or demon girl.
+What I meant was seeing how when human and non-humans fell in love or something like that, it was usually the guy was the human and having to accept the fairy or demon girl.
 This time, it was reversed and I will say it was different.
 Aside from that, that was it.